ShaunakSensarma/URL-Shortener/README.md

 ## High Level Design.
 Three major components:
 1. api
-    i) Database     : logic to connect to the database.
+    a.
+Database     : logic to connect to the database.
-   ii) Helpers      : will have some functions to help the routes.
+    b.
+Helpers      : will have some functions to help the routes.
-  iii) Routes       : routes on which we will post and shorten our URL.
+    c.
+Routes       : routes on which we will post and shorten our URL.
-   iv) Dockerfile   : to have golang specific code.
+    d.
+Dockerfile   : to have golang specific code.
 2. data
 3. db
-    i) Dockerfile   : Going to contain some container for our redis database.
+    a.
+Dockerfile   : Going to contain some container for our redis database.

+## Few commands to run
+to install all the dependencies go to "api" directory and execute command: 'go mod tidy'
+The above command will intall all the dependencies.

+## Command to run the project:
+docker-compose up -d